 Healthcare professionals can find out more about eczema and the latest probiotic research in the article ‘Do probiotics help with eczema?’, on Probiotic Professionals.

 There are a few considerations to take into account, but a good starting point is to select a high-quality supplement containing strains to support your child’s individual needs.
-We'll look at probiotics which have been researched for childhood conditions below.

 That’s right, you can give your child an easy liquid probiotic!
 Simply drop the recommended number of drops per day right into your child’s mouth, or mix it with food or drink.
 This children’s probiotic is a particularly useful format for very young children.